TBSSvis: Visual Analytics for Temporal Blind Source Separation: Evaluation

-After each study we analyzed the recorded interview and notes.
+To answer RQ2 we found it sufficient to check whether or not participants can interpret our visualizations, and if visualizations show the necessary data in the right moment to support their tasks.
+To do so, we analyzed the recorded video and notes after each session.
 We looked for articulated suggestions, discussions, and situations where users interacted with visualizations.
-These instances were transcribed and grouped by tasks.
-The collected results were presented to and discussed with our collaborators, thereby informing changes to the first design, which we evaluated in the second study.
+These instances were transcribed and grouped by tasks (\Fref{sec:task-abstraction--tasks}).
+Feedback and possible issues of participants were noted, deduplicated, and presented to our collaborators.
+Subsequent discussions then informed changes to the first design, which we confirmed in the second interview.

+The interview guide, tutorial documents, datasets, and our transcripts of the interviews are available as supplementary material.